bodywork-ml/bodywork-core/docs/user_guide.md

 Where:

-- `MAX_STARTUP_TIME_SECONDS`: sets the time that the service needs to have been 'ready', without any errors having occurred, before it can be marked as 'successful'.
+- `MAX_STARTUP_TIME_SECONDS`: sets the time limit for the service to reach the 'ready' state, without any errors having occurred, before it can be marked as 'successful'.
 If a service deployment stage fails to reach a ready state, then the deployment will be automatically rolled-back to the previous version.
 - `REPLICAS`: the number of independent containers running the service started by the stage's Python executable module -  `model_scoring_app.py`.
 The service endpoint will automatically route requests to each replica at random.
 - `PORT`: the port to expose on the container - e.g. Flask-based services usually send and receive HTTP requests on port `5000`.